EMCI Consortium Statutes

 (vii) To promote the activities of the Consortium.

 (i) The Governing Board shall be convened by the President at least twice a year.
-Notices of meeting shall be communicated to Board members by electronic mail, or by registered letter at least thirty days prior to the date of the Board meeting.
+Notices of meeting shall be communicated to Board members by electronic mail, prior to the Board meeting.
+Other than in exceptional circumstances, thirty days notice should be given to Board members in advance of such meetings.
 Meetings of the Governing Board may be held by telephone, by video-conference or in any other manner that the Governing Board deems appropriate.

-(ii) Unless otherwise provided for in the Statutes, resolutions of the Board require a simple majority.
+(ii) Unless otherwise provided for in the Statutes, resolutions of the Board require a simple majority of the GB members.
 Members of the Governing Board shall serve for the benefit of the Consortium.
 Should a Member of the Governing Board be required to deliberate or vote on a matter in which there would be a clear conflict of interest, said Member shall so inform the Governing Board.

 (iii) The President of the Consortium shall preside at Governing Board meetings; in his/her absence the meeting will be chaired by the Vice-President or by the most senior member of the Board in terms of age.